This video is about the danger of being “good enough” in many things.

 The danger: Our schools inculcate an attitude of good enough.
 The system of exams fosters an attitude of being good enough for the grade you want, not aiming for a level of ability far beyond the teacher’s ability to evaluate.

-This guy is going to be big.
-Rich is an entrepreneur, author and keynote speaker.
+Rich Mulholland is an entrepreneur, author and keynote speaker.
 He tells powerful short little stories with impact though his videos.
 I had a chance to do a short interview with Rich during the Entrepreneurs’ Organisation Global Leadership Conference in Frankfurt recently.

 Resilience: the ability to stay creative and motivated in an environment of chaos and change.